Christianity and Druze: 1860 civil conflict in Mount Lebanon

 The 1860 civil conflict in Mount Lebanon and Damascus (also called the 1860 Syrian Civil War) was a civil conflict in Mount Lebanon during Ottoman rule in 1860–1861 fought mainly between the local Druze and Christians.
 Following decisive Druze victories and massacres against the Christians, the conflict spilled over into other parts of Ottoman Syria, particularly Damascus, where thousands of Christian residents (10,0000) were killed by Muslim and Druze militiamen.
 The fighting precipitated a French-led international military intervention.

 Bitter conflicts between Christians and Druzes, which had been simmering under Ibrahim Pasha's rule (mostly centred on the firmans of 1839 and, more decisively, of 1856, which equalised the status of Muslim and non-Muslim subjects, the former resenting their implied loss of superiority) resurfaced under the new emir (Bashir Shihab III).
 The sultan deposed Bashir III on 13 January 1842 and appointed Omar Pasha as governor of Mount Lebanon.
 Representatives of the European powers proposed to the sultan that Mount Lebanon be partitioned into Christian and Druze sections.
 On 7 December 1842, the sultan adopted the proposal and asked the governor of Damascus to divide the region into two districts: a northern district under a Christian deputy governor and a southern district under a Druze deputy governor.
 The arrangement came to be known as the "Double Qaimaqamate".
 Both officials were to be responsible to the governor of Sidon, who resided in Beirut.
 The Beirut-Damascus highway was the dividing line between the two districts.

 While the Ottoman authorities pursued a divide-and-rule strategy, various European powers established alliances with the various religious groups in the region.
 The French established an alliance with the Lebanese Christians, while the Druze formalized an alliance with the British, allowing them to send Protestant missionaries into the region.
 The increasing tensions led to an outbreak of conflict between Christians and Druzes as early as May 1845.
 Consequently, the European great powers requested for the Ottoman sultan to establish order in Lebanon, and he attempted to do so by establishing a new council in each of the districts.
 Composed of members of the various religious communities, the councils were intended to assist the deputy governor.

-Economic and demographic factors also played a role in undermining the peaceful coexistence of the Druze and Christian in this period, the Maronite benefited from the advantages of modernising and expanding economy, built with French assistance, disproportionately accrued to them.
+Economic and demographic factors also played a role in undermining the peaceful coexistence of the Druze and Christian in this period.
+The Maronites benefited from the advantages of a modernising and expanding economy, built with French assistance, which was disproportionately accrued to them.
 Lebanese Christian wealth prospered because of connections with Europe.
-Additionally, the maronite population had over the span of only a few decades dramatically overtaken that of the Druze.
+Additionally, the Maronite population had, over the span of only a few decades, dramatically overtaken that of the Druze.
 Numerically and commercially; Christians posed a threat to the traditional landlords Druze elite.
 As Lebanese Christians formed the wealthy elite and the educated class, they have had a significant impact on the politics and culture of the Arab World, and they created a growing demand for Western-style education in law, medicine, science, engineering, and finance, and for the greater opportunities for wealth.